rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
-2025-05-21      In Vim, `nrformats+=alpha` must be set to increment/decrement       `:help nrformats`
+2025-05-30      top is way better than Activity Monitor.                            `man top`

-                letters with the below two commands.
+2025-05-21      In Vim, `nrformats+=alpha` must be set to increment/decrement       `:help nrformats` letters with the below two commands.

 2025-05-21      In Vim visual modes, use `g<C-x>` to decrement.                     `:help v_g_CTRL-A`